rexresearch

 before adding more secondary material to be molecularly changed.

-What constitutes "sufficient molecular change" will depend on the
+What constitutes "sufficient molecular change" will depend on

-nature of the secondary material, and the purpose for which the
+the nature of the secondary material, and the purpose for which

-secondary material is to be used.
+the secondary material is to be used.

 [0071] Molecular change filters 200 should be employed.
 These

-molecular change filters are described below and should be placed
+molecular change filters are described below and should be

-tank, or both.
+holding tank, or both.

 [0072] FIG. 4 illustrates a molecular change filter 200.
 The